 Spice Blends For Magic Touch -

-1. Curry Powder - Curry powder is used in curries as the name suggests but can be used to enhance rice recipes as well as vegetables.
+1. Curry Powder (Same) - Curry powder is used in curries as the name suggests but can be used to enhance rice recipes as well as vegetables.
 It adds aroma as well as wholesomeness to a recipe.
 It helps bring all the flavors together, in short.

 Rani Curry Powder - 11 Spice Blend (1 Lb)

 Rani Curry Powder MILD - 10 Spice Blend (1 Lb)